Addressing inappropriate student behaviour in schools

 - learn from their choices

-The goal is to help prevent inappropriate student behaviour from happening again.
+The goal of progressive discipline is to prevent inappropriate student behaviour from happening again.
+When deciding on the type of discipline, schools consider:

 Examples of progressive discipline